 Due to political reasons, the capital city moved to San Jose in 1832 making Cartago one of the oldest and most important cities in the country.

 Cartago, Costa Rica map

 Cartago is the capital city of the Cartago province, about 25 kilometers (15.5 miles) from San Jose.

 How to get to Cartago from San Jose

 Drive west via Route 215 to Curridabat and then Route 2.
 It takes about 45 minutes depending on traffic.

 There is a bus leaving from Calle 5, Ave 10 with Empresa Lumaca daily every 5 minutes.
 On weekend, there is a bus from midnight to 4 PM every 30 minutes.

 You can stop by the city on an Irazu Volcano tour from San Jose.

 Cartago was founded in 1563 as the first establishment in Costa Rica and was even granted a coat of arms by King Philip II of Spain.
 The city sits at the base of Irazu Volcano which makes the surrounding soil incredibly rich and fertile.
-Although advantageous for growing crops, the volcano has also caused great damage to the city, even destroying the first basilica and other buildings.
+Although advantageous for growing crops, the volcano has also caused great damage, even destroying the first basilica and other buildings.

 Yearly August Pilgrimage

 The main church, the Basilica de Nuestra Senora de los Angeles is the most important Catholic church in Costa Rica.
 Inside the church is the statue of the Black Madonna, or La Negrita which they believe to have healing powers.

 According to legends, it was found standing on a rock by an indigenous girl back in the 1600s.
 She tried to take it home but it kept mysteriously appearing back at the original location.
 The rock now sits in the basilica where it is seen as a sacred relic.

 Every August, pilgrims from every corner of the country make their way to the church to pray to the rock and the statue, asking for it to heal their medical woes.

-The weather is generally cooler since it is about 1500 meters (5000 feet) above sea level.
+The weather is cooler since it is about 1500 meters (5000 feet) above sea level.
 It experiences typical tropical dry and rainy seasons with dry season December to April and rainy May to November.